About

 For volunteers, we look for people who have disabilities as well as single parents.
 This gives them a sense of purpose, builds directly employment-related skills, and gives them bona fide work experience.

-There are a significant number of people in these groups — not unlike myself — who are highly capable and have a lot of potential, but don't neatly fit into the box they need to in order to consistently retain full time employment.
+There are a significant number of people in these groups who are highly capable and full of potential, but don't neatly fit into the box they need to in order to consistently retain full time employment.
 More flexible contracting-style roles are usually reserved for senior specialists who already have all the skills they need.
 We aim to build a bridge for these people by giving them real-world work experience which they can do in their own time, at their own pace.

 This also plays into the organisation mission: we exist entirely outside of commercial pressures.
 The usual causes of enshittification are completely absent.
 There are no shareholders to pay.
 The result is that we get to take a very different approach to engineering, and can be much more detail-oriented and less sensitive to time pressure.